Entry for 'thon' in Webster's Second New International Dictionary, 1934

 Above: Denver Evening Post, Dec.
 15, 1894, p.
 4, citing the Rocky Mountain News.
 Below: a reader responds with a “bi-personal pronoun,” Rocky Mountain News, December 17, 1894; pg.
 4; Issue ; col D

 And in 1897 a Charleston, South Carolina, newspaper reports on a Massachusetts law that forbids certain kinds of feathers to be worn in hats, a law presumably aimed at women but which employs a masculine pronoun.
-This presents a problem for the Boston police commissioner, who insists that the masculine pronoun does not include the feminine: “I don’t believe I could arrest a woman on that law,” he said.
+This presents a problem for the Boston police commissioner, who insists that the masculine pronoun does not include the feminine: “I don’t believe I could arrest a woman on that law,” he says.
 “The masculine pronoun does not specifically include the women.
 The law including both usually says ‘person’ or ‘persons,’ but this one simply says ‘his.’”

 The Weekly News and Courier, (Charleston, SC), August 11, 1897; p.
 14; col E